hpxstarry/hpxstarry.github.io/_posts/2020-10-25-building_micro_services_reading_notes.md

 * Optimizing for replaceability - With services being small, it is easier to rewrite the whole service or deprecate/kill it when required.

 ## Q: What are the cons of microservice architecture?
-* Complexity - added complexity to manage distributed systems.
-Added complexity to build monitoring, deployment tools, debugging tools, etc.
+* Complexity - added complexity to manage distributed systems; need to handle issues related to communication erros, API versioning, etc.
 * Modeling - if not modeled well, changes need to update multiple micro services, which takes more time to develop, test and deploy.
-* Debug - harder to debug an issue.
+* Debug - debugging involes multi services and takes more time.
+* DevOps - additional efforts to achive engineering/operation excellence, such as full CI/CD pipelines, metrics/monitoring, etc.
+* Code duplication - microservices usually duplicates shared code in different microservices.

 ## Q: Microservice is a way to decomposite systems.
 What are other ways?
 * Shared libraries
 * Modules - OSGi in Java.

 ## Q: What are the pitfalls?
+* Shared database

 ## Q: What are the best practises?
+* Model services using domain driven design (DDD).

 ## Q: Patterns of microservice architecture?

+## Q: How microservices are integrated?
+What are the common ways?
+* Sync - request/response
+* Async - event based

 ## Q: From a techinical point of view, how to implement microservice architecture?